GabrieleGhisleni/EnergyProject/README.md

 ## Arguments available

-> Before illustrating how to change the services according to the user needs, we make a brief overview of the arguments that can be passed to the script trough the docker-compose.
+> Before illustrating how to change the services according to the user's needs, we make a brief overview of the arguments that can be passed to the script through the docker-compose.

 1. Services based on __*mqtt_managers.py*__